shsanek/shsanek/README.md

-# Shipin Alexandr

-Hi welcome to my github.
+# Hi welcome to my github.
 I am a swift developer.
 Below you can find interesting projects

 ## Projects